 There are lots of cheaper versions out there, but their performance leaves much to be desired.
 Lower quality VR goggles are not always compatible with certain systems and games, and will provide lower quality visuals.

 Virtual reality is one of the latest, exciting advancements in the world of gaming.
-While it used to be less accessible, today anyone can buy a VR headset and play in a virtual world.
+While it used to be less accessible, today anyone can buy VR goggles and play in a virtual world.
 Choose from our list of the best VR headsets to get the most out of your virtual reality experience!